ms/buildtogether.tech/research/index.md

 </blockquote>

-More recently, studies like <cite>Floyd2017,Krueger2020,Peitek2021</cite> have used <span g="fmri">fMRI</span> to look at what programmers' brain do when they are reading or writing code.
+More recently, <cite>Floyd2017,Krueger2020,Peitek2021</cite> have used <span g="fmri">fMRI</span> to look at what programmers' brain do when they are reading or writing code.
 The main findings are that reading code is cognitively different from reading prose, but that the more experienced programmers are, the less of a difference there is.
 This corroborates earlier work with eye tracking like <cite>Hansen2013</cite>, which also found that experience increases performance in most cases, but can actually *hurt* performance when assumptions about what code is supposed to do are violated (i.e., when the eye sees what the brain expects).

 <cite>Kernighan1999</cite> wrote, "Programmers are often encouraged to use long
 variable names regardless of context.
 This is a mistake: clarity is often